natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Shenyang%20F-5.md

 '''Pros:'''

-* Excellent low-medium speed manoeuvrability
+* Excellent low-medium speed manoeuvrability, great stall characteristics
-* Great stall characteristics
-* Powerful flaps, so powerful in fact, you may "float" on landing.
-* Difficult to break wings in turns
-* Effective airbrakes
 * Has a gyro gunsight that helps leading shots to some extent in simulator
 * Access to anti-aircraft missiles
 * Hard-hitting, concentrated armament